robo-ai/roboai-python-sdk/robo_nlu/README.md

 model.delete()
 ```

-In all of the above methods they return a enriched object based on pydantic's BaseModel, which allows for ease of parsing the returned data.
+> **NOTE:** In all of the above methods they return a enriched object based on pydantic's BaseModel, which allows for ease of parsing the returned data.
+[Here](https://pydantic-docs.helpmanual.io/usage/models/#model-properties) you can find more information on pydantic models.